 - ½ cup red grapes, sliced in half, (optional)

 - tonic water or sparkling water to top off each drink

 - In a large pitcher, stir all ingredients together, except sparkling water.
 Add fruit to pitcher.

 - Chill for at least 2 hours, (and preferably overnight) to allow the flavours to blend.

-Pour over ice and top glasses with tonic or sparkling water to add extra sparkle, if desired.
+- Pour over ice and top glasses with tonic or sparkling water.

 This is so pretty and festive, absolutely perfect for the holidays!